Loop vs. Bernoulli percolation on trees: strict inequality of critical values: Model and main results

 The crosses and double bars form loops, defined by the following rules:

-\begin{itemize} \item We start at a point \( (x,t)\in V\times[0,1) \) and move in the positive time direction, thereby exploring links on edges adjacent to $x$. \item If we encounter a double bar at $(\{x,y\}, \tau\pm)$, we jump to $(y,\tau\pm)$ and change time direction. \item If we encounter a cross at $(\{x,y\}, \tau\pm)$, we jump to $(y,\tau\mp)$ and continue in the same time direction. \item If, for any vertex $z$, we reach $(z,1)$ whilst moving in the positive time direction then we jump to $(z,0)$ and continue moving in the positive time direction.
-If we reach $(z,0)$ whilst moving in the negative time direction then we jump to $(z,1)$ and continue moving in the negative time direction. \item If we reach $(x,t)$ again, the loop is complete. \end{itemize}
+\begin{itemize} \item We start at a point \( (x,t)\in V\times[0,1) \) and move in the positive time direction, thereby exploring links on edges adjacent to $x$. \item If we encounter a double bar at $(\{x,y\}, \tau\pm)$, we jump to $(y,\tau\pm)$ and change time direction. \item If we encounter a cross at $(\{x,y\}, \tau\pm)$, we jump to $(y,\tau\mp)$ and continue in the same time direction. \item If, for any vertex $z$, we reach $(z,1)$ while moving in the positive time direction then we jump to $(z,0)$ and continue moving in the positive time direction.
+If we reach $(z,0)$ while moving in the negative time direction then we jump to $(z,1)$ and continue moving in the negative time direction. \item If we reach $(x,t)$ again, the loop is complete. \end{itemize}

 We observe that loops are closed trajectories in the space \( V \times [0, 1) \).
 This concept is best understood with the aid of a visual illustration such as in Figure \ref{fig: loop example}.
-Notice that the last rule means that we treat time as cyclic, in particular, we may interpret the $I(e),e\in E,$ as tori in one dimension.
+Notice that the last rule means that we treat time as cyclic, in particular, we may interpret the $I(e),e\in E,$ as one-dimensional tori.